Christmas Markets in Europe

 One market behind Erbach Palace is lovely.
 All the crafts are handmade and unique.
 There is an entrance fee, but it is worth it.
 This place is not very big, but oh!
 Beautiful.

-Erbach Palace is a palace in Erbach im Odenwald and the seat of the Count of Erbach.
+Erbach Palace is a palace located in Erbach im Odenwald, serving as the seat of the Count of Erbach.
 It was initially built in the Middle Ages, but most buildings today date back to the early 18th century.
 The palace houses the extensive antique collection of Franz, Count of Erbach-Erbach.

 **Bring your bag

-Shopping is undoubtedly one of your main motivations for visiting the Nuremberg Christmas Market, so don’t forget to bring something to carry your goodies in!
-Most stalls will only have small envelopes/bags or wrap their goods up for you but not give you a big tote to carry them around.
+Shopping is undoubtedly one of your primary motivations for visiting the Nuremberg Christmas Market, so don’t forget to bring something to carry your goodies in!
+Most stalls will only have small envelopes or bags, or wrap their goods for you, but not provide a large tote to carry them around.

 Regensburg Christmas Market

 Our final Christmas Market.
-We took another train this morning for Regensburg, Germany.
+We took another train this morning to Regensburg, Germany.

 Coming out of the train station, we passed an old church.
 Walking through the streets, we spent a day in this lovely town.
 There was so much to see and learn about the history of amazing bridges, as well as Beautiful Christmas markets.